python2023user/final_project/README.md

-# final_project

-Financial Manager with console interface.
+#Financial Manager with console interface.
 (Translated into Bulgarian)

 Available options: